bcebel/bcebel/README.md

 Brian Ebel

 🌱 Passionate about sustainable tech and the potential for positive environmental impact.
-Dreamer and creator in the world of biochar, GIS, AI and beyond. 🌍
+Dreamer and creator in the world of GIS, AI and beyond. 🌍

 🚀 Mastering the art of Object-Oriented Programming, with a stronghold in JavaScript as my core language.
 Venturing into diverse coding universes to broaden horizons and build innovative solutions.

-💡 Turning ideas into elegant, efficient code that makes a difference.
-Constantly seeking new challenges and opportunities to learn and grow.
-Let's collaborate and craft a greener future together! 🌿✨
+🔧 Currently taking the Microsoft Certified: Azure AI Engineer Associate course through GenSpark & Microsoft.
+It uses Azure, Python & C#/.Net and has been excellent so far.
+Can't wait for that certification!!

-🔧 Currently tinkering with Java, Python & C#.
-Open to exciting projects and discussions on eco-conscious tech and beyond.
 Let's connect!

 Reach me at:
 bcebel@gmail.com
 (405) 650-0063